Trip Reports, Trail Work Parties & Guidebooks

 The beginning and ending 4 miles of the trail are not particularly exciting or spectacular.
 Or difficult.
 Lots of parties intend to start hiking at 4:00 am by headlamp.

-Keep readingHow long does it take to day hike through the Enchantments?
+Keep readingTypical time to day hike through the Enchantments

 Everyone hikes at their own pace.
 To finish this 18 mile trail by daylight requires at least very brisk walking with minimal stops.

-Keep readingDo we need a permit to hike through the Enchantment Lakes Basin in one day?
+Keep readingAbout permits to hike through the Enchantment Lakes Basin in one day

-Keep readingWhat’s the weather forecast for my Enchantments through hike?
+Keep readingToday’s weather forecast for the Enchantments through hike

-Keep readingHow should we train for our Enchantments through hike?
+Keep readingHow to train for your Enchantments through hike

 Training for an Enchantments thru hike is a great excuse to explore some of the region’s more challenging day hikes.